kyoukel/bamazon/README.md

     >![Insufficient Quantity](https://github.com/kyoukel/bamazon/blob/master/screenshots/insufficient_quantity.PNG)

-3. When customer makes a valid selection, their `order total` will be displayed and item inventory will be updated and reflect new available stock.
+3. When customer makes a valid selection, their `order total` will be displayed and bamazon inventory will be updated and reflect new available stock.

     >![Order Total](https://github.com/kyoukel/bamazon/blob/master/screenshots/order_total.PNG)